-Line 4g - Identify each of the following subtractions in the space provided on the form.
+Line 4g - Identify each of the following subtractions in the space provided on the form, or an attached statement.
 You may not subtract anything that is not identified below or in Illinois Publication 101.
 Write the total of

-- the refund of Illinois income and replacement tax for a prior year, to the extent included in your federal taxable income. - any income included on Part I, Line 3, exempt from taxation by Illinois by reason of its Constitution or statutes or by the Constitution, treaties, or statutes

-- of the United States.
+- the refund of Illinois income and replacement tax for a prior year, to the extent included in your federal taxable income. - any income included on Part I, Line 3, exempt from taxation by Illinois by reason of its Constitution or statutes or by the Constitution, treaties, or statutes of the United States.
 This amount is net of any bond premium amortization deducted federally.
-For further information, see Illinois Publication 101. - your distributive share of subtractions passed through to you by any partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary.
-Do not include any amounts passed through that are reflected on Schedule 1299-B. SNote The partnership or the S corporation is required to send you an - =Note→ The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions. - the expenses relating to federally taxexempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Section 171(a)(2), 265, or 280C. - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - income from the Illinois Prepaid Tuition Trust Fund that is included in Part I, Line 3, except for the federally taxed distributions that you did not spend in accordance with the provisions of your tuition contract. - the special depreciation amount from Form IL-4562.
+For more information, see Illinois Publication 101.

+your distributive share of subtractions

+- passed through to you by any partnership, S corporation, trust, or estate that you were either a partner, a shareholder, or a beneficiary.
+Do not include any amounts passed through that are reflected on Schedule 1299-B.

+Note: The partnership or the S corporation is required to send you an Illinois Schedule K-1-P and the trust or estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions. - the expenses relating to federally taxexempt investments such as state or municipal bonds that were disallowed as federal deductions because of IRC, Section 171(a)(2), 265, or 280C. - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - contributions you made under the Tax Increment Allocation Redevelopment Act to a job training project.
+For more information see FY Bulletin 1990-04. - the special depreciation amount from Form IL-4562.
 Complete Form IL-4562 to figure this subtraction.
 Identify this amount as "depreciation subtraction" on the line provided.
 Attach Form IL-4562 to your Form IL-1041. - reparations or other amounts received as a victim of persecution for racial or religious reasons by Nazi Germany or any other Axis regime that are included in your federal taxable income.
 Also include any reparations or other amounts received as an heir of such victim that are included in your federal taxable income.